 This year’s David di Donatello Awards ceremony was held on April 29 in Rome.
 Below is a partial list of the Italian Oscars’ winners and nominees.

-David di Donatello Awards: The Italian Oscars’ winners & nominations
+David di Donatello Awards: Partial list of the Italian Oscars’ winners & nominees

 A Children’s Story / Certi bambini.